USF-HII/usf-hii.github.io/pages/hii-hpc.md

   - Description: Updates to the Head Nodes (e.g. `hii.rc.usf.edu`) but currently running jobs will not be affected.

 - Change Window B: Head Nodes/Compute Nodes: Each Thursday @ 10:00 PM EDT until 06:00 AM EDT
-  - Description: Updates to the Head Nodes and the Compute Nodes. **Note:** *Although Change Window B events are less common, please verify your job status after Change Window B if you are running jobs utilizing Compute Nodes and re-submit as necessary.*
+  - Description: Updates to the Head Nodes and the Compute Nodes

 ### News